Finding a Top Financial Advisor Firm in Sandy, Utah

 Capita Financial Network, LLC

-Capita Financial Network takes the top spot on our Sandy list.
+Capita Financial Network takes the top spot for advisors serving Sandy.
 This firm's client base is comprised solely of individuals.
 Most of them are below the high-net-worth threshold, but the firm does maintain high-net-worth individual accounts, as well.
 There are no minimum account size requirements here.

-This is a fee-based firm, so there is the potential for a conflict of interest due to the fact that some advisors can receive commissions from the sale of insurance products to clients.
-Regardless, the firm abides by fiduciary duty, legally binding it to act with your best interest in mind at all times.
+This is a fee-based firm, which can create a potential conflict of interest due to the fact that some advisors can receive commissions from the sale of insurance products to clients.
+However, the firm is bound by a fiduciary duty, legally binding it to act in the best interest of its clients at all times.

 Capita Financial Network Background